Get E-Book

 const config: Config = { port: 3000 };

-console.log(config.port);If Config is an interface exported as a default type, a plain import Config from './config-type.ts' asks ESM linking for a default runtime export.
+If Config is an interface exported as a default type, a plain import Config from './config-type.ts' asks ESM linking for a default runtime export.
 The module has none. import type makes the import disappear before linking.

-rewriteRelativeImportExtensions is another compiler-side helper.
+rewriteRelativeImportExtensions helps a different part of the workflow.
 It tells TypeScript to rewrite relative TypeScript extensions when emitting JavaScript, so ./config.ts can become ./config.js in build output.
-For Node's direct execution path, the .ts extension is the runtime file and should appear in the import.
-For emitted JavaScript, the emitted file extension should appear.
-That split is why many projects use one config for direct TypeScript scripts and another for distributable build output.
+For direct Node execution, the .ts file is the runtime file and should appear in the import.
+For emitted JavaScript, the emitted extension should appear.

 import { loadConfig } from '@app/config';

-Eval, Print, And Stdin
+Eval, Print, and Stdin

 node --input-type=module-typescript \

---eval "const n: number = 1; console.log(n)"--input-type=module-typescript tells Node to treat --eval or stdin source as TypeScript with ESM semantics.
-The annotation is stripped, then the remaining module source runs.
-Top-level await belongs to the module shape, so it works in this mode.
+--input-type=module-typescript tells Node to treat --eval or stdin source as TypeScript with ESM semantics.
+Node strips the annotation, then runs the remaining module source.
+Top-level await belongs to module mode, so it works there.

-CommonJS string input has its own value.
+CommonJS string input has its own mode -

 printf "const n: number = 1; console.log(n)\n" \

-| node --input-type=commonjs-typescript--input-type=commonjs-typescript tells Node to strip TypeScript syntax and run the result as CommonJS.
-That is useful for shell probes and small generated scripts where writing a temporary file would add noise.
+--input-type=commonjs-typescript tells Node to strip TypeScript syntax and run the result as CommonJS.
+It is handy for shell probes and small generated scripts where writing a temporary file would be annoying.

 node --input-type=commonjs-typescript \

---print "const x: number = 2; x * 10"Node strips the annotation, evaluates the CommonJS-style input, and prints 20. --input-type=module-typescript --print reports ERR_EVAL_ESM_CANNOT_PRINT because printed expression output is a CommonJS-style CLI probe.
+--input-type=module-typescript --print reports ERR_EVAL_ESM_CANNOT_PRINT because printed expression output is a CommonJS-style CLI probe.

-Flag position still matters.
+Flag position also counts.

-node --no-strip-types app.tsNODE_OPTIONS can also carry that setting because Node reads it before command-line option parsing.
-A service wrapper that exports NODE_OPTIONS="--no-strip-types" can make direct TypeScript execution fail even when the visible command is just node app.ts.
-Startup bugs in this area often reduce to the same trace from the CLI chapter: identify the layer that consumed the flag.
+NODE_OPTIONS can carry the same setting because Node reads it before command-line option parsing.
+A service wrapper that exports NODE_OPTIONS="--no-strip-types" can make direct TypeScript execution fail even when the visible command is only node app.ts.

-Resolve that as a startup-state trace.
+When startup behavior looks strange, trace the inputs in order.
 Environment variables enter first.
-Node options come next.
+Node options are parsed next.
 The entrypoint mode decides whether --input-type can apply.
-The file extension or package boundary chooses module shape for disk files.
+Disk files use extension and package rules.
 Then TypeScript preparation runs, if enabled for that file.
-Keeping those decisions ordered prevents most CLI confusion around .ts execution.

 Dependencies Under node_modules

-That failure is deliberate.
-The built-in TypeScript path is for application-controlled source, scripts, and local tooling.
-Published dependencies are expected to provide executable JavaScript.
-If Node started erasing TypeScript from dependency packages by default, dependency execution would depend on the consumer's Node version and TypeScript parser behavior.
+If Node stripped TypeScript from dependencies by default, a package could behave differently depending on the consumer's Node version and parser support.
 Package authors would also be tempted to publish source that only works under one runtime stripping implementation.

-The error code is explicit: ERR_UNSUPPORTED_NODE_MODULES_TYPE_STRIPPING.
+The error code is explicit - ERR_UNSUPPORTED_NODE_MODULES_TYPE_STRIPPING.

-node_modules/some-package/index.tsIf an import resolves to that file and Node's built-in type stripping would be needed, Node stops with that error.
 The fix belongs at the package boundary.
 Consume JavaScript output.
 Ask the package to publish executable files.
-Or choose a toolchain that owns TypeScript transformation for dependencies.
-Node's built-in runtime path keeps the dependency contract boring: dependency packages should already be runnable by Node.
+Or use a toolchain that deliberately transforms dependencies.
+Node's built-in path keeps the dependency expectation simple - packages under node_modules should already be runnable by Node.

 Failure Order

-Start with source selection.
+Start with source selection -

 node --input-type=module-typescript \

---print "const n: number = 1; n"That fails before TypeScript syntax matters because the CLI selected printed expression output with ESM input.
-Node reports ERR_EVAL_ESM_CANNOT_PRINT during entrypoint handling.
+This fails before TypeScript syntax is relevant.
+The CLI selected printed expression output with ESM input, so Node reports ERR_EVAL_ESM_CANNOT_PRINT.
 No file has resolved.
 No stripping has happened.

 import { readConfig } from './missing.ts';

-console.log(readConfig());Node can parse the importer enough to discover the static import, then resolution fails because the target file is absent.
-The error is about the specifier and resolved URL.
-Changing import type would be wrong here because readConfig is a runtime binding.
-The target has to exist as an executable module.
+Node can parse the importer enough to discover the static import, then resolution fails because the target file does not exist.
+The error is about the specifier and resolved URL. readConfig is a runtime binding, so changing this to import type would be wrong.
+The target file has to exist as an executable module.

-Unsupported TypeScript syntax sits at source preparation.
+Unsupported TypeScript syntax fails during source preparation -

 enum Mode {